Wednesday, May 09, 2007

 What Makes You Uncomfortable?

+It is my firm belief that the difference between being average and being great is a willingness to do the things that make you uncomfortable.
+Average ordinary people avoid the things that make them uncomfortable.
+Successful people attack those things.
 I make about fifty phone calls every day.
 There are always a few of them that make me squirm.
 People that were rude or gruff, or for whatever reason, I just don't want to make those calls.
 I make those calls first.
 Not quite first, but in the first, say five calls.
 I pick up the phone and make a couple of easy calls first.
 People I know will be happy to hear from me or maybe don't usually pick up the phone.
 Those first couple get me loosened up.
 Then it is right into whatever call I fear the most.
 I keep scrolling through my calls and stopping on the ones that make my heart rate jump.
 As soon as I get that feeling, I make that call.
 I keep doing that until my heart rate stays even as I view all of my calls.
+You see, I used to pass those phone calls up.
+Usually until I had no choice but to make them.
+What would happen is every time I would scroll past those calls, my anxiety level would step up a notch.
+I would spend the entire day getting more anxious and riddled with fear.
+Then, when I couldn't wait any longer, I would make those calls.
+The funny thing was, once those calls were done, I had an incredible feeling of relief.
+Then one day, I remember my own saying.
+I starting making those calls first.
+Now I make it through the day with very little anxiety and my sales are climbing.
+It is amazing what a huge difference a little adjustment can make.
+So, what makes you uncomfortable? |

 Monday, June 26, 2006